tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Part_1.md

 "This isn't just a girl running away," he murmured, standing next to me, running his fingers lightly over the rough lines of the sketch.
 "Something...
 Something else is going on."

 Therese, who had been quietly watching from the doorframe, took a step into the room.
-"What's that?" she asked, her gaze falling on the sketchbook.
+"What's dat?" she asked, her gaze falling on the sketchbook.
 I held it open for her to see, and her face paled.

 "Mon Dieu...
 She nevah showed me these," Therese muttered, her hand reaching out to touch the paper gently.
 "Oh, Gabrielle..."